+Authors shall disclose any potential conflict of interest, whether it is professional, financial or other, at the moment of submission, if this conflict could be interpreted as having influenced their work.
 An author is in conflict of interest with an editor or reviewer when belonging to one or more of the following groups: family member or close friend; current or past Ph.D. advisor/advisee; postdoctoral mentor/mentee within the last five years; person with the same affiliation; frequent or recent collaborator.
-Members of the Editorial Board and reviewers are requested to declare a conflict of interest with submissions when they are in conflict of interest with one of the authors.

 The study of long-standing open problems in theoretical computer science, and in particular of the P vs. NP problem, is in the scope of TheoretiCS.
 However, extraordinary claims must be supported by extraordinary evidence, and so submissions to TheoretiCS claiming to solve such problems must meet the highest standards of rigorousness and quality of presentation.